 Reports about the Apple Car have increased significantly in recent weeks.
 Now an analyst has spoken out and declared that Tesla's biggest competitor will be Apple.

-The analyst Gene Munster explained in a conversation with Brian Cooley of CNET that Apple has clear ambitions to develop a car.
-There is no longer any doubt about that.
-Munster, co-founder and partner at Loup Ventures, explained, however, that this intention was not clear about six months ago.
-The analyst was surprised, however, that Tesla shares were not more affected by the rumors about the development of an "Apple Car."
-It was also surprising that Apple shares did not rise further.
+The analyst Gene Munster explained In a conversation with CNET's Brian Cooley, Apple clearly stated its ambition to develop a car.
+There's no longer any doubt about that.
+However, Munster, co-founder and partner at Loup Ventures, explained that this intention wasn't clear about six months ago.
+However, the analyst was surprised that Tesla shares weren't more affected by rumors of the development of an "Apple Car."
+He also noted that Apple shares haven't risen further.
 Munster noted:

 I think Apple is Tesla's biggest competitor.

-Still, Munster said he believes both companies can coexist in a future auto market.
+Nevertheless, Munster says he believes both companies can coexist in a future auto market.
 Both Apple and Tesla have the potential to seriously harm existing automakers.
 The analyst believes the "next wave" of transportation will come from the technology industry.

 Apple Car: Why does Apple want to develop a car?